Pryaxis/TShock/README.md

 ## Developer's Guide

-Whether you want to contribute to TShock by sending a pull request, customize it to suit your own elfish desires, or want to build your own plugin, this is the best starting point.
+Whether you want to contribute to TShock by sending a pull request, customize it to suit your own elvish desires, or want to build your own plugin, this is the best starting point.
 By the end of this, you'll be able to build TShock from source, start to finish.
 More than that, though, you'll know how to start on the path of becoming an expert TShock developer.

 But first, you need some background.